LucaCerina/videoPPG_cameraInterface/README.md

-# cameraInterface
+# videoPPG: cameraInterface
-QT graphical interface used to interact with the Imaging Source DFK23 camera and to record patient details for the AFCam project
+QT graphical interface used to interact with the Imaging Source DFK23 camera and to record patient details for the AFCam project by `Corino et al., Computing in Cardiology (CinC), 2017`.
+From `Cerina et al., Influence of acquisition frame-rate and video compression techniques on pulse-rate variability estimation from vPPG signal, 2019`

 ## Dependencies
 - QT Creator (tested on v5.7) with compiler to build the project